cncf/surveys/enduser/2021/README.md

 ## Takeaways and action items

 - The Pandemic has contributed to more participant in activities virtually
-- Member Organizations want to increase Open Source Contributions with Guidance from the CNCF
+- End User Organizations want to increase Open Source Contributions with Guidance from the CNCF
-- Member Organizations see sharing & learning from peers as the most valuable part of their membership and would like to get more opportunities to do so.
+- End User Organizations see sharing & learning from peers as the most valuable part of their membership and would like to get more opportunities to do so.

 ## All Results